In this Marvel Rivals Jeff The Land Shark guide, you’ll learn the fundamentals of his abilities, unique play styles, and fundamental tips.

 - Aim at the ground to keep the bubble within your usable range.

-Climb walls and get flank angles
+Climb walls and get off angles

 - High ground is very powerful in Marvel Rivals and Jeff should be using his climb to always be positing and contesting high ground.